-I love to hear what people think of my books and to hear personal stories, so don't hesitate to drop me a line.
+I love to hear personal stories, what you think of my work and why the bush is important to you.
+So don't hesitate to drop me a line.
 The messages below are very inspiring - never underestimate the good that a few words can do, and it is true that everyone has something interesting to say.

 Thanks again to everyone who has taken the time to send me a message, your effort is very much appreciated.

 Comments are listed in the following country/state order; scroll through to your location if you'd like to see a comment by someone you know: